 top of page

-course REGISTRATION
+Course REGISTRATION

-As a fresh undergraduate at the College of Design and Engineering, this guide will provide you with the basic tools you need to survive!
-We will be going over the basics in this guide, if you have any queries, feel free to send us a message or an email via the Contact Us section and we will get back to you!
+We will be going over the basics in this guide, if you have any queries, feel free to send us an email via the Contact Us section and one of our experienced seniors will get back to you!

 Course

-Each course of study has a unique course code consisting of a two- or three-letter prefix that generally denotes the discipline, and four digits, the first of which indicates the level of the module (e.g., 1000 indicates a Level 1 course and 2000, a Level 2 course).The weekly workload of each course is given in the full course description.
+The first of which indicates the level of the module (e.g., 1000 indicates a Level 1 course and 2000, a Level 2 course).The weekly workload of each course is given in the full course description.

 Modular Credits

 A modular credit (MC) is a unit of the effort, stated in terms of time, expected of a typical student in managing his/her workload.
 One MC is roughly equivalent to 2.5 hours of study and preparation per week.
-Thus, a 4-MC module would require 10 hours of work a week, including lectures, tutorials, laboratory sessions, assignments, and independent or group study.

 ME1101.png